Harish-19r/DogCat_Classification/README.md

-# DogCat_Classification
+🐶🐱 Dog vs Cat Image Classification

+A deep learning project that classifies images into two categories:
+**Dog** or **Cat** using a custom Convolutional Neural Network (CNN) built from scratch with PyTorch.

-A custom CNN-based deep learning model built from scratch using PyTorch to classify images as either cats or dogs, trained with an NVIDIA RTX 3050 GPU using CUDA.
+The model was trained using an NVIDIA GeForce RTX 3050 6GB Laptop GPU with CUDA acceleration.